 - In Warhammer Fantasy Battles there are those that use it.
 Witchelves and sorceresses of the dark elves wear stripperiffic "clothes".
 Chaos marauders wear nothing but leather pants or loincloths and possibly helmets.
 Slayers wear either nothing or just pants or a loincloth (plus a massive beard).
 This is however justified as they try to get themselves killed and the less protection they wear the easier it is.

-- Slaaneshs lesser daemons the Daemonettes are clad in bikinis made of pure chaos.
+- Daemonettes (Slaaneshi lesser daemons) are clad in bikinis made of pure chaos.
 Older versions of the models have loincloths and leather harnesses that leave their breasts completely exposed.

 - Magic: The Gathering is occasionally guilty of this, especially when it regards angels.
 The Vulshok and Auriok seem to be explicitly forbidden from wearing more clothing than absolutely necessary.